Provide for a better future

 Step 2: Decide what kind of gift to leave

-There are six main ways to do this:
+There are five main ways to do this:

-1. A residuary bequest: After taking care of friends and family, you can leave all or a percentage of the remainder of your estate to the Sisters of Charity Foundation.
+3. Residuary Bequest: After taking care of your loved ones, you can leave all, or a percentage, of the remainder of your Estate to the Sisters of Charity Foundation.

 Step 3: Speak to a solicitor